valendesigns/option-tree/readme.txt

 == Upgrade Notice ==

 = 2.7.0 =
 All custom setting types must use the `ot_validate_setting_input_safe` filter to sanitize user input data.
-OptionTree will attempt to sanitize the data, but data loss could happen on custom option type when saving.
-So please update your custom setting types.
+OptionTree will attempt to sanitize the data, but data loss could happen with custom setting types when saving — so please update them.
 Additionally, please install OptionTree on a test server, or backup your database, before upgrading your live site.
 This version contains breaking changes!

 = 2.3.0 =
 As with each major release, please install OptionTree on a test server before upgrading your live site.